Android Support – Deploy app policies with Cisco Meraki

 - SCHOOL_CODE -> inject the school code on login attempt.
 Required to be exactly 6 case-insensitive alphanumeric characters [a-zA-Z0-9].

-- home -> inject the default web page address, which will load on new opened tab.
+- home -> inject the default web page address, which loads on new opened tab.
 Required to be in standard URI format e.g.: “https://www.imperosoftware.com”

 To add a policy, simply click on the blue button with a “+” sign on the right side, and pick the key you want to assign.